TINEST-Group/Planner.ai/README__.md

 Or we can use Semantic Role Labeling

 ![WhatsApp Image 2024-09-02 à 15 10 36_c778e432](https://github.com/user-attachments/assets/514b2260-efe9-45f1-bab2-1d4a240959d8)
+## Mathematical Modeling
+To complete the mathematical modeling, we need to formulate equations and algorithms that will optimize the scheduling and allocation of tasks based on various parameters:
+Objective Function: Minimize total downtime and maximize task efficiency.
+Constraints: Employee availability, task dependencies, location constraints, and operational limitations.
+Variables: Task durations, employee assignments, skill levels, and operational factors.
+By employing techniques from operations research and optimization (e.g., linear programming, integer programming), we can solve for the optimal allocation and scheduling of tasks, minimizing delays and enhancing overall productivity.

+## Resources
+huggingface.com, meduim articles, github, deeplearning.ai
+for research papers : arxiv.com, researchgate.com, paperswithcode.com,nature.com

 ### There's always room for new orientations and improvements